Mohammed Muntari

-Mohammed Muntari (محمد مونتاري; born 20 December 1993) is a Ghanaian-born naturalised Qatari footballer who currently plays as a striker for Al-Duhail and the Qatar national team.
+Mohammed Muntari (محمد مونتاري; born 20 December 1993) is a professional footballer who currently plays as a striker for Al-Gharafa.
+Born in Ghana, he plays for the Qatar national team.

 Career

 Muntari started his career in the Golden Lions Soccer Academy, owned by former Ghanaian international Nii Lamptey.
 He joined El Jaish in 2012.

 In July 2015, he signed a five-year deal with Lekhwiya.

 International career

 Muntari was born and raised in Ghana, but early in his career moved to Qatar and became a naturalized citizen.
 He was called up to the Qatar national team in December 2014.
 He made his debut on 27 December 2014 in a friendly against Estonia, scoring his first goal.

 Muntari scored Qatar's first-ever, and only, World Cup goal during the 2022 FIFA World Cup against Senegal on 25 November 2022.